Westfront 1918: Plot

-In 1918 in France during the last months of the First World War, four infantrymen - the Bavarian, a young man known as 'the Student', Karl, and the Lieutenant - spend a few rest-days behind the front.
+In 1918 in France during the last months of the First World War, four infantrymen – the Bavarian, a young man known as 'the Student', Karl, and the Lieutenant – spend a few rest-days behind the front.
 The Student falls in love with a French peasant girl, Yvette.
 Back at the front, the four suffer again the everyday hardships of war: dirt, trench warfare and the constant danger of death.
 The Bavarian, Karl and the Lieutenant become trapped when part of the trench collapses and the Student digs them out.
 Later they are mistakenly fired upon by their own artillery due to a misjudgement of distance and are again saved by the Student, who as a messenger risks his life to relay instructions to the soldiers setting the firing range of the artillery.

-Karl receives leave, returning to his starving home town and promptly catches his wife in bed with a butcher.
-Embittered and unreconciled, he returns to the front.
+Karl receives leave, returning to his starving home town and promptly catches his wife in bed with the butcher's adult son.
+Embittered, he returns to the front.
 In his absence, the Student is stabbed in a melee; his body lying in the mud of a shell-hole, only one hand sticking out.
-An offensive by the Allies begins, supported by tanks, and a mass of French Army Poilus breaks through the thin German trenches.
-During the defensive battle against the French, Karl and the Bavarian are seriously wounded, covering the remaining members of the group.
+An offensive by the Allies begins, supported by tanks, and a mass of French Army Poilus breaks through the German defences.
+During the battle against the French, Karl and the Bavarian are seriously wounded, covering the remaining members of the group.
 The Lieutenant has a nervous breakdown and falls into insanity.
 Shouting "Hurrah" non-stop, he salutes a pile of corpses.
 He is admitted to the field hospital together with Karl and the Bavarian.
 While the Lieutenant is being carried though the hospital, many injured soldiers can be seen.
 In a fever, Karl sees his wife again and gasps, "We are all to blame!".
 He dies and is covered up, while his hand still hangs out.
 The wounded French Poilu lying beside him grasps Karl's hand and says, "Comrades, not enemies".
 The final message is then displayed, "The End?!"